-They produced these seven children -- Sara J. Fuchs, Emaline "Emma" Hoffman, Atillia Elisabeth "Tillia" Gehman, Anna Manah "Annie" Yingling Dougherty, Mariah A. Fuchs and John Fox.
+The couple produced a brood of these seven children -- Sara J. Fuchs/Fox, Emaline "Emma" Hoffman, Atillia Elisabeth "Tillia" Gehman, Anna Manah "Annie" Yingling Dougherty, Mariah A. Fuchs and John Fox.

 The federal census enumeration of 1860 shows this family residing on a farm in Hereford Township, Berks County, near Huff's Church.
 That year, 14-year-old Nathan Stauffer lived in the household.

-In 1900-1910, her home was with her married daughter Attillia Gehman and family in Clayton, in Hereford Township, Berks County, PA.
+In 1900-1910, Caroline made her home with her married daughter and son-in-law, Attillia and Allen Gehman and their family in Clayton, in Hereford Township.

-In May 1910, Carolina was stricken by a cerebral apoplexy and died at the age of 79 on June 22, 1910.
-Burial was in Huff's Union Church Cemetery in Alburtis, with daughter Attillia of Barto serving as informant for the Pennsylvania death certificate.
-Her name as inscribed on the grave marker was "Fox."
-[Find-a-Grave]
+In May 1910, Caroline was stricken by a cerebral apoplexy and suffered for about a month.
+Her health declined rapidly, and she passed into eternity at the age of 79 on June 22, 1910.
+Burial was in Huff's Union Church Cemetery, with daughter Attillia of Barto serving as informant for the Pennsylvania death certificate.

 ~ Daughter Emmalina "Emma" (Fox) Hoffman ~

 In 1869, at the age of 18, she was joined in wedlock with 21-year-old John H. Hoffman (Oct.
 6, 1847-1911), son of Michael M. and Catharine "Hattie" (Haas) Hoffman and grandson of Michael and Mary (Miller) Hoffman.
-John's great-grandfather, Casper Hoffman, survived an ocean voyage from Germany which had claimed the lives of his parents and six siblings.
+John's great-grandfather, Casper Hoffman, is said to have survived an ocean voyage from Germany which had claimed the lives of his parents and six siblings.

 Emma and John were the parents of James W. Hoffman and Tillie DeLong.